gergelyfabian/libfprint/tests/README.md

 -----------------------
 A new 'capture' test is created by means of `capture.py` script:

+### FIXME Replace all this with create-driver-test.py call

 1. Create (if needed) a directory for the driver under `tests`
    directory: